SDK Quick Start

 2

-Wrap your LLM client
+Wrap your client and attribute costs

 Python (OpenAI)